We Pray

 "We Pray" (stylised in all caps) is a song by British rock band Coldplay featuring English rapper Little Simz, Nigerian singer Burna Boy, Palestinian-Chilean musician Elyanna and Argentine singer Tini.
 It was released on 23 August 2024 through Parlophone in the United Kingdom and Atlantic in the United States, being the second single from their tenth studio album, Moon Music.
 Spanish and Arabic versions, featuring Tini and Elyanna as guests, were released in September 2024.

 The song received positive reviews from music critics.
 Commercially, it reached the top 10 in Croatia, Ireland, Lebanon, New Zealand and Poland; the top 20 in Belgium and the United Kingdom; and the top 40 in Argentina, Austria, Finland, Germany, the Netherlands and Switzerland.
 "We Pray" debuted at number 87 on the Billboard Hot 100 as well, becoming Little Simz, Elyanna and Tini's first entry on the chart.
 Coldplay performed the song on their Music of the Spheres World Tour and on Saturday Night Live.
-On 13 February 2025, they released a Hindi version with Jasleen Royal.
-It was followed by a Korean version with Twice on 17 April 2025.

 Background and release

 Following the live debut of the song with Little Simz at Coldplay's Glastonbury Festival set in June 2024, Variety reported that Burna Boy "has a verse" while Elyanna "assisted with vocals".
 The magazine further wrote that the chorus "prominently" contains the lyrics "and so we pray".
 Variety and NME stated the song's rumored title as "Supernova" while Vulture speculated it was titled "We Pray".
-The collaboration was confirmed to be a track from the band's upcoming tenth studio album Moon Music (2024).
+The collaboration was confirmed to be a track from the band's upcoming tenth studio album, Moon Music (2024).

-On 6 August, the band announced "We Pray" via their social media as the second single from their tenth studio album Moon Music, along with its release date.
+On 6 August, the band announced "We Pray" via their social media as the second single from their tenth studio album, Moon Music, along with its release date.
 Shortly after, a 30-second preview of the song—containing "part of [Little Simz's] (verse) and Chris Martin singing the chorus"—was uploaded to their YouTube channel.
 Another preview of Martin's verses being recorded in the studio was released as well.

 "We Pray" was released for download and to streaming services on 23 August 2024.
 "We Pray" was also issued via 12-inch recycled vinyl and eco CD—a CD majorly made of recycled polycarbonate—formats.
 The physical release contains four alternative versions of the song, including separate versions featuring Tini's guest vocals in Spanish and Elyanna's in Arabic, and an exclusive live rendition of the Glastonbury performance.
 The version featuring Tini was released digitally and for streaming on 6 September, followed by Elyanna's on 20 September.
 A special titled Coldplay x Tini: An Argentine Connection was released on Argentine streaming service Flow; it details the relationship of the band with its Argentine fans, collaborating with Tini, and the artists' performance of the song in Dublin on Coldplay's tour.
 Coldplay released a Jasleen Royal version of "We Pray" on 13 February 2025, and a Twice version on 17 April.